Oskar Schindler: Brünnlitz

-In addition to workers, Schindler moved 250 wagon loads of machinery and raw materials to the new factory.
+In addition to workers, Schindler moved 250 wagonloads of machinery and raw materials to the new factory.
 Few if any useful artillery shells were produced at the plant.
 When officials from the Armaments Ministry questioned the factory's low output, Schindler bought finished goods on the black market and resold them as his own.
-The rations provided by the SS were insufficient to meet the needs of the workers, so Schindler spent most of his time in Kraków, obtaining food, armaments, and other materials.
+The rations provided by the SS were insufficient to meet the workers' needs, so Schindler spent most of his time in Kraków obtaining food, armaments, and other materials.
 His wife Emilie remained in Brünnlitz, surreptitiously obtaining additional rations and caring for the workers' health and other basic needs.

 Schindler also arranged for the transfer of as many as 3,000 Jewish women out of Auschwitz to small textiles plants in the Sudetenland in an effort to increase their chances of surviving the war.

-In January 1945 a trainload of 250 Jews who had been rejected as workers at a German mine in Goleschau in occupied Poland arrived at Brünnlitz.
-The boxcars were frozen shut when they arrived, and Emilie Schindler waited while an engineer from the factory opened the cars using a soldering iron.
+In January 1945, a trainload of 250 Jews who had been rejected as workers at a German mine in Goleschau in occupied Poland arrived at Brünnlitz.
+The boxcars were frozen shut when they arrived, and Emilie waited while an engineer from the factory opened them with a soldering iron.
 Twelve people were dead in the cars, and the remainder were too ill and feeble to work.
 Emilie took the survivors into the factory and cared for them in a makeshift hospital until the end of the war.
 Schindler continued to bribe SS officials to prevent the slaughter of his workers as the Red Army approached.
-On 7 May 1945 he and his workers gathered on the factory floor to listen to British prime minister Winston Churchill announce over the radio that Germany had surrendered and that the war in Europe was over.
+On 7 May 1945 he and his workers gathered on the factory floor to listen to British Prime Minister Winston Churchill announce over the radio that Germany had surrendered and that the war in Europe was over.